electron-space/rmorty-query/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+TO-DO

 -  Known current issues: When adjusted to a mobile-like screen resolution, need character data to still populate.

+-  Want to clean up types as well.